AmandaOliphant/intake/docs/source/catalog.rst

       ...

-The following import methods are allow:
+The following import methods are allowed:

 - ``- module: my.module.path``: The Python module to import and search for plugin classes.
 This uses the standard notation of the Python ``import`` command and will search the PYTHONPATH in the same way.